DANUBE LOWER AUSTRIA - VIENNA

 Danube station Nr 30 is in Hainburg.

-The Carnuntum Archaeological Park, the unspoilt natural beauty of the Danube flood plains and the imperial palace and courtyard are just three of the attractions the March-Danube region can offer.
+The Carnuntum Archaeological Park, the pristine nature of the Danube wetlands, and the imperial Fest Schloss Hof are just three highlights with which the March-Danube Land can boast.

 For comprehensive information on the March-Danube region - go to www.donau.com/de/roemerland-carnuntum-marchfeld/